Oktoberfest tent guide

 Bavarian food culture revolves around the pig.

-I respect that because it’s tasty, but there is one Oktoberfest tent that revolves around a totally different culinary tradition.
+I respect that because it’s tasty, but there is one Oktoberfest tent that's focused on a totally different culinary tradition.

 You can gobble it all up until you’re left with a head and tail connected by a fishy spine.